jimblandy/thread-memory/README.md

 - virtual memory reserved, in KiB
 - resident set size, in KiB

-When you allocate a bunch of pages on Linux, the kernel reserves the given portion of your address space, but doesn't actually allocate real memory to those pages until you use them.
-The “virtual memory reserved” is the number of pages Linux has pretended to give you, and the “resident set size” is the number of pages with actual memory backing them.
+When you ask the kernel for a block of memory on Linux, e.g. for a thread stack, the kernel reserves an appropriately-sized portion of your address space, but doesn't actually allocate real memory to those pages until you use them.
+The “virtual KiB” is the amount of memory Linux has pretended to give you, and the “resident KiB” is the amount of actual memory backing them, as determined by whether the program actually used those pages.

-Note that the resident set size includes pages shared with other processes, so just exiting the program doesn't necessarily free up that much space.
-But by measuring the slope of the lines described by the data, and ignoring their y-intercepts, we can see the incremental contribution of each new thread.
+Note that the total resident set size (RSS) includes not just the thread-related costs that we're interested in, but everything else the program is using.
+By measuring the slope of the lines described by the data, and ignoring their y-intercepts, we can see the incremental contribution of each new thread.

-The above data suggest that each new thread costs around 8KiB of RSS.
+(RSS also includes memory shared with other processes, so exiting a program doesn't necessarily free up as much memory as its RSS says it's using.
+But that isn't our concern here.)